 Ouriginal is a licensed system for the analysis of plagiarism in student assignments and exams.
 It is available to all lecturers at AU via Digital Exam and Wiseflow.

-To ensure a high academic standard Graduate School of Health, Graduate School of Natural Sciences and Graduate School of Technical Sciences screen all PhD-theses using the tool iThenticate.
-The screening is carried out at Health by AU Library, Health Sciences and at Natural Sciences and Technical Sciences by AU Library, Ny Munkegade.
+To ensure a high academic standard Graduate School, Arts, Graduate School of Health, Graduate School of Natural Sciences and Graduate School of Technical Sciences screen all PhD-theses using the tool iThenticate.
+The screening is carried out at Arts by AU Library, Nobelparken, at Health by AU Library, Health Sciences and at Natural Sciences and Technical Sciences by AU Library, Ny Munkegade.
 If plagiarism is suspected the thesis will subsequently be assessed by the Graduate School.